Percolation critical probabilities of matching lattice-pairs: Abstract

 \section{Abstract}

-A necessary and sufficient condition is established for the strict inequality $\pc(G_*)<\pc(G)$ between the critical probabilities of site percolation on a quasi-transitive, plane graph $G$ and on its matching graph $G_*$.
-It is assumed that $G$ is properly embedded in either the Euclidean or the hyperbolic plane.
+A necessary and sufficient condition is established for the strict inequality $\pc(G_*)<\pc(G)$ between the critical probabilities of site percolation on a one-ended, quasi-transitive, plane graph $G$ and on its matching graph $G_*$.
 When $G$ is transitive, strict inequality holds if and only if $G$ is not a triangulation.

 The basic approach is the standard method of enhancements, but its implemention has complexity arising from the non-Euclidean (hyperbolic) space, the study of site (rather than bond) percolation, and the generality of the assumption of quasi-transitivity.

 This result is complementary to the work of the authors (\lq\lq Hyperbolic site percolation", {\tt arXiv:2203.00981}) on the equality $\pu(G) + \pc(G_*) = 1$, where $\pu$ is the critical probability for the existence of a unique infinite open cluster.
-More specifically, it implies for transitive $G$ that $\pu(G) + \pc(G) \ge 1$, with equality if and only if $G$ is a triangulation.
+It implies for transitive, one-ended $G$ that $\pu(G) + \pc(G) \ge 1$, with equality if and only if $G$ is a triangulation.